evankellener/ChatGPT-Google-Drive/README.md

 ```

-and looking at the file,  you should see something like this
+and looking at the file *service_account.json*,  you should see something like this

 ```cat service_account.json
 {